tenzir/tenzir/web/docs/how-tenzir-works/README.md

    `tenzir` binary.
 This mode is ideal for quick, manual data transformations akin to how one would use `jq`, but with broader data handling capabilities.
-2. **Managed Execution via Nodes**: For more sustained or automated data processing, pipelines can be managed within a node.
-This is either launched as a Docker container or by running the `tenzir-node` binary.
+2. **Managed Execution via Nodes**: For more sustained or automated data processing, pipelines can be managed within a node that either launched as a Docker container or by running the `tenzir-node` binary.

 ![Pipelines Two Ways](user-journey-1.svg)

 The standalone option caters to interactive, ad-hoc tasks, while managed pipelines are better suited for continuous or scheduled dataflows.
-Notably, managed pipelines can handle both long-term and short-duration jobs.
+Managed pipelines have direct access to additional features within the node runtime, such as an indexed storage engine and [contexts](../contexts.md).

 ## Connecting Nodes to the Platform

 When deploying a node, it will automatically attempt to connect to the platform, providing a seamless way to manage and deploy pipelines through the platform’s web interface.
-However, using the platform is optional—pipelines can still be controlled directly via the node’s API in a more hands-on, CRUD-like approach.
+However, using the platform is optional—pipelines can still be controlled directly via the node's API in a more hands-on, CRUD-like approach.

 ![Nodes and Platform](user-journey-2.svg)